Anneal-path correction in flux qubits: Supplementary Note 3: Mapping Circuit to Ising spin

 and the effective Hamiltonian in the computational basis is

 We extract the Ising coefficients by rewriting the effective Hamiltonian as

-For simplicity, the following constraints are usually imposed on the effective Hamiltonian by applying an additional unitary transformation to the computational basis: \begin{enumerate} \item $\alpha_y$ is set to zero. \item $\alpha_x$ is always positive. \item $\alpha_z$ is positive for $\varphi_z>\varphi_d$ and is negative for $\varphi_z<\varphi_d$, \end{enumerate} where $\varphi_d$ is given in Eq.~\eqref{eq:phi_ds}.
-After imposing the above constraints, we can write the effective Hamiltonian as a standard transverse field Ising Hamiltonian of the form
+For simplicity, the following constraints are usually imposed on the effective Hamiltonian by applying an additional unitary transformation to the computational basis: \begin{enumerate} \item $\alpha_y$ is set to zero. \item $\alpha_x$ is always positive. \end{enumerate} After imposing the above constraints, we can write the effective Hamiltonian as a standard transverse field Ising Hamiltonian of the form

 This procedure leads to Fig.~2 in the main text.